Chapter 6

 3. Distrusted the common people.

-- Regarded democracy as a "mobocracy,” too important to be left to the people.
+- Regarded democracy as a "mobocracy, too important

 4. Supported a strong central government